garden-io/garden/docs/using-garden/configuration-overview.md

 This would cause Garden to ignore `node_modules` and `public` directories across your project/repo, and all `.log` files.

-Note that _these take precedence over both `modules.include` fields in your project config, and `include` fields in your module configs_.
+Note that _these take precedence over both `scan.include` fields in your project config, and `include` fields in your module configs_.
 If a path is matched by one of the ignore files, the path will not be included in your project or modules.

 {% hint style="warning" %}
 Prior to Garden 0.13.0, it was possible to specify _multiple_ ".ignore" files using the `dotIgnoreFiles` field in a project configuration: